In This Section

 The Reactivation Employment Permit scheme is operated by the Department of Enterprise, Trade and Employment (DETE).

-The role of Immigration Service Delivery in this scheme is to grant a permission to remain in Ireland so you can submit your application to DETE for a Reactivation Work Permit.
-For information on this scheme and to check your eligibility please read below
+The role of Immigration Service Delivery in this scheme is to grant a person who has worked in the State permission to remain in Ireland so they can submit an application to DETE for a Reactivation Employment Permit.
+For information on this scheme and to check your eligibility please read below.

 Purpose of scheme

-The purpose of the scheme operated by DETE is to provide to a non-EEA national who holds an employment permit a pathway to re-employment where they have fallen out of employment through no fault of their own, or who has been exploited or poorly treated by their employer.
+The purpose of the scheme operated by DETE is to provide to a non-EEA national worker who held or holds an Employment Permit a pathway to legal re-employment where they have fallen out of employment and immigration permission through no fault of their own, or who has been exploited or poorly treated by their employer.

-Please note the information on this page does not apply to EU nationals or to nationals of Switzerland, Iceland, Liechtenstein or Norway.
-If you are a national of any of these countries you are not required to apply to this department for permission to remain in Ireland.
+Please note the information on this page does not apply to UK nationals, EU nationals or to nationals of Switzerland, Iceland, Liechtenstein or Norway.
+If you are a national of any of these countries you are not required to apply to this department for permission to remain or work in Ireland.

 Eligibility